Brian Jones was an English musician, best known as founder and the original leader

 The recorder is a woodwind musical instrument in the group known as internal duct flutes-flutes with a whistle mouthpiece, also known as fipple flutes.

-Brian Jones plays dulcimer
+Brian Jones plays Appalachian dulcimer

 Brian Jones with his dulcimer